-A Trustee should support the System's fundraising and/or related activities through participation in fund drives according to their personal circumstances.
+A Trustee should participate with the System's fundraising and related activities consistent with their personal financial circumstances.

 A Trustee should have an abiding interest in higher education and in furtherance of the mission of this System.

 Conflicts Avoidance

 The constituency of each Trustee is the System, regardless of the source of appointment.
 A Trustee shall act independently for the benefit of the System as a whole and not for the benefit of a particular institution, program, or interest.